 Programs: Adobe Illustrator and InDesign.

-The process involved laser cutting heavy cardstock to construct the body of the reel, giving it both structure and a sense of weight.
-Each frame of the reel was printed on tracing paper, allowing for layers of light and shadow to play across the imagery.
+The process involved laser cutting heavy cardstock to construct the body of the reel, giving it the necessary width to function inside the Viewmaster.
+Each frame of the reel was printed on tracing paper, allowing for light to transfer through as needed.

-The accompanying booklet carries that same sense of material exploration; its cover printed on textured watercolor paper, with translucent tracing paper pages inside.
-I also added a final layer: a thin, fibrous sheet wrapped around the outside to further blur and distort, reinforcing the optical illusion at the heart of the piece.
+The accompanying booklet carries similar material exploration; its cover was printed on textured watercolor paper, with translucent tracing paper pages inside.
+A thin, fibrous sheet is wrapped around the outside to further distort, reinforcing perception being at the heart of the piece.